 \section{Introduction: Markov processes and their long-term behaviour}

 { \numberline{}Introduction: Markov processes and their long-term behaviours} \sectionmark{\MakeUppercase{Introduction: Markov processes and their long-term behaviour}}

-This book revolves around the study of Markov processes.
-These are collections of random variables $(X_t)_{t\in\mathbb{T}}$ (referred to as \emph{processes}) that are indexed by an ordered set $\bb{T}$ of time points, take values in some \emph{state space}, and satisfy the Markov property.
-Informally, the Markov property says that we are equally well-equipped to predict what will happen in the future if we only know what is going on right now (that is, the current \emph{state} of the process) instead of what is going on right now \emph{and} what happened in the past.
-In our case, the indexing set will always be the natural numbers, in which case we say that the process is a \emph{discrete-time}, or the non-negative real numbers, in which case we say that it is a \emph{continuous-time} process.
-If the state space is a countable set, we refer to the process as a \emph{chain} (beware, it is equally as common for authors to call a Markov process a ``chain'' if it is a discrete-time process regardless of whether of the state space is countable or not).
-A Markov process is said to be \emph{time-homogeneous} if the probability that it transitions from any given subset of the state space to any other over any given interval of time depends only on the interval's length and not on it's endpoints.
-Using the words ``a Markov process" when one means ``a time-homogeneous Markov process" is nearly a tradition in the field as John F. C. Kingman amusingly pointed out in a lovely talk he gave at Imperial College in 2013.
+This book revolves around Markov processes: collections of random variables $(X_t)_{t\in\mathbb{T}}$ (referred to as \emph{processes}) that are indexed by an ordered set $\bb{T}$ of time points, take values in some \emph{state space}, and satisfy the Markov property.
+Informally, the Markov property says that we are equally well-equipped to predict what will happen in the future if we only know what is going on right now (that is, the current \emph{state} of the process) or if we know what is going on right now \emph{and} what happened in the past.
+In our case, the indexing set will either be the natural numbers, in which case we describe the process as \emph{discrete-time}, or the non-negative real numbers, in which case we classify it as \emph{continuous-time}.
+If the state space is a countable set, we refer to the process as a \emph{chain} (beware, it is equally as common for authors to call a Markov process a `chain' if it is a discrete-time process regardless of whether of the state space is countable or not).
+A Markov process is said to be \emph{time-homogeneous} if the probability that it transitions from any given subset of the state space to any other over a given interval of time depends only on the interval's length and not on it's endpoints.
+Using the words `a Markov process' when one means `a time-homogeneous Markov process' is nearly a tradition in the field as John F. C. Kingman amusingly pointed out in a lovely talk he gave at Imperial College in 2013.
 We will adhere to this `tradition' (throughout the book, we only treat the time-homogeneous case).